Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

 Nikola Jokic Insights vs. the Suns

+- He's put up 2.2 threes per game, or 5.8% of his team's shots from beyond the arc this season.

-- Jokic's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- Conceding 111.6 points per contest, the Suns are the sixth-ranked squad in the league defensively.
+- On defense, the Suns have given up 111.6 points per game, which is sixth-best in the NBA.

-- The Suns give up 42.9 rebounds per contest, ranking 11th in the NBA.
+- On the boards, the Suns are 11th in the NBA, giving up 42.9 rebounds per contest.

-- In terms of assists, the Suns are ranked third in the league, giving up 23.4 per contest.
+- Looking at assists, the Suns have allowed 23.4 per game, third in the NBA.

-- In terms of 3-pointers, the Suns are ranked third in the league, conceding 11.4 makes per game.
+- Allowing 11.4 made 3-pointers per game, the Suns are the third-ranked squad in the NBA.

 Nikola Jokic vs. the Suns